helm/charts/stable/keel/README.md

 You can read in more details about supported policies, triggers and etc in the [User Guide](https://keel.sh/user-guide/).

-Also you should check the [Webhooh demo app](https://github.com/webhookrelay/webhook-demo) and it's chart to have more clear idea how to set automatic updates.
+Also you should check the [Webhook demo app](https://github.com/webhookrelay/webhook-demo) and it's chart to have more clear idea how to set automatic updates.